 - When talking about inheritance with your loved ones, keep the conversation practical and productive.
 [Jump to this section]

 Currently, In 2018, Toronto-based research firm Strategic Insights projected that this transfer would approximate $1 trillion over 2016-2026, with roughly 70% of the transferred wealth in the form of financial assets.1 Baby Boomers will be bestowing houses, rental properties, family cottages, trusts, companies, and cash gifts to their heirs, notably the Gen X and millennial generations.

 This prediction is echoed south of the border as well, with U.S. research firm Cerulli Associates projecting that the American Baby Boomer generation would transfer approximately $48 trillion to younger generations over a 25-year period (2018-2043).2

-Those who are participating in this great shift of weath should consider that the expectations surrounding financial management and investment will likely differ greatly between older and younger generations, notably millenials who have grown up with digital technology and the internet.
+Those who are participating in this great shift of wealth should consider that the expectations surrounding financial management and investment will likely differ greatly between older and younger generations, notably millennials who have grown up with digital technology and the internet.

 Planning an inheritance: open conversation is crucial